 A Hebrides Tour is an island hopping trip Scottish style!
 It allows you to explore Scotland's Western Isles at your own pace, a chance to discover world class beaches, the freshest seafood and perhaps meet some of the local marine life.
 These islands are as rich in history as they are in the variety of landscapes, from the peaks of the Cuillin Mountains on Skye to the flat windswept beaches of Tiree, the Vikings and the Celts have shaped the culture of the Hebridean archipelago.
 If you enjoy unspoilt places with a real 'edge of the world' feel you will love a Hebrides Tour.

 There are so many islands that there are endless permutations of itinerary options.
-A grand tour which would take in all of the main islands from the Southern Hebrides to the Outer Hebrides would look something like this:
+A sample grand tour, which would take most of the main islands from the Southern Hebrides to the Outer Hebrides and on to the Northern Hebrides, would look something like this:

-For those looking for a unique whisky tour it would be easy to incorporate visits to Islay, Highland and Island distilleries such as Laphroaig, Jura, Talisker, Oban and Highland Park to create a combined island hopping and whisky tour.
+For those looking for a unique island whisky tour it would be easy to incorporate visits to Islay, Scotland's 'whisky island', Jura, Mull, Skye and Orkney, visiting distilleries such as Laphroaig, Jura, Tobermory, Talisker, Highland Park, with the occasional Highland distillery, such as Oban, thrown in for good measure, to create a combined Highlands and islands whisky tour.

 Of course I can tailor make an island tour for you from anything from one day (eg. Arran or Isle of Bute day trip), two/three days (eg. Islay/Jura, Mull, Skye) or a multi-day tour (eg. Outer Hebrides, Orkney and Shetland) or as many island as you can fit into two or three weeks - my record, so far, in one trip is 17 islands!